Carbdrox/pimcore-vite-plugin/CONTRIBUTING.md

 1. Ensure any debug or test codes are removed when doing a build.
 2. Update the README.md with details of changes to the interface if made, this includes e.g. new environment variables.
-3. Increase the version numbers in the package.json and the README.md to the new version that this Pull Request would represent.
+3. Increase the version numbers in the package.json to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](https://semver.org/).
 4. You may make changes to the pull request if the reviewing maintainer recommends them.
 5. The reviewing maintainer will merge your pull request if it meets all requirements.